 - Login passwords: Administrators determine the length, composition, and the number of days before expiration. - Reusing passwords: Administrators determine the number of passwords that Messaging stores for each user in a password history file.
 Users cannot reuse any password that is in this file. - Locking mailboxes: Administrators determine how many failed login attempts can occur before Messaging automatically locks the user out of the system.
 Administrators can view this information in the Administrator's Log. - Unlocking mailboxes: You can require administrators to review each locked mailbox and unlock it manually.
 You can also administer Messaging to unlock mailboxes automatically after a specified period.
-The default is to unlock mailboxes manually.
+By default, Messaging automatically unlocks mailboxes after 10080 minutes, that is 7 days.